mendix/docs/content/en/docs/howto/integration/using-the-excel-exporter.md

     {{% alert color="info" %}}Specifying styles are addressed in the section below.{{% /alert %}}

-10. If you export multiple entities into separate sheets, do as follows:
+10. If you want to export multiple entities into separate sheets, do as follows:

     1. Under the **Worksheets** section for the template, select **New** again to create a new sheet template.